Published by admin on 15 Jul 2025

 Remember the AI boom taking many by surprise?
 Jeffery Emanuel, who wrote the famous “Short Case for Nvidia”, also predicted how the nascent humanoid robot industry can rise up rapidly.
 And Xpeng, with its bipedal, all-purpose Iron Robot, is not yet being considered by any statistics websites for their robot business, which could potentially be worth tens of billions of dollars, or much much more in the future.

 Iron Robots have already been deployed in Xpeng’s factories and stores, and are expected to enter trial commercial use in the second half of 2025, meaning limited commercial use may come in 2026, including talking and moving like humans and other AI capabilities, which can only be greatly improved over time.
-The CEO just stated on 25 February 2025 that he is confident that Xpeng will deploy one of the earliest mass-produced L3 robot companies in China (yes, talk is cheap, but the CEO has consistently walked the talk since start of 2024).
+CEO Xiaopeng has also stated that Iron Robot will enter the L3 mass production stage in 2026, and consumer and corporate sales in China may commence in 2027 (yes, talk is cheap, but the CEO has consistently walked the talk since start of 2024).

 Then we have Unitree, another blooming China-based robotics company, last valued at US$1.1 billion as of September 2024 (likely higher now).
 However, their current robots are more industry specific and not all-purpose (at the moment): The G1 is more like a commercial robot and their H1 seems more geared for industrial work.